Investigating the Histogram Loss in Regression

 \subsection{Overall Results}

-We first report the relative performance of different baselines compared to HL-Gaussian in Table \ref{tab:overall_ctscan}.
+We first report the relative performance of different baselines compared to HL-Gauss in Table \ref{tab:overall_ctscan}.
 The error rates of HL-Uniform are plotted separately in Figure \ref{fig:uniform_ctscan} to show that, regardless of the choice of the parameter in the loss, a uniform target distribution cannot help performance.
 We focus on Test MAE as the evaluation criterion due to considerably lower variability in the results and its wide use in practice and present Train MAE, Train RMSE, and Test RMSE to provide a complete picture.

-The overall conclusions are that HL-Gaussian does not harm performance and can often considerably improve performance over alternatives.
+The overall conclusion is that HL-Gauss does not harm performance and can often considerably improve performance over alternatives.

-Another observation is that simply modeling the output distribution cannot achieve HL-Gaussian's performance.
-This is made clear by comparing HL-Gaussian and MDN.
-MDN learns the output distribution but as a mixture of Gaussian components rather than a histogram.
-In our experiments MDN consistently underperformed HL-Gaussian.
+Another observation is that simply modeling the output distribution cannot achieve HL-Gauss's performance.
+This is made clear by comparing HL-Gauss and MDN.
+MDN learns the output distribution, but as a mixture of Gaussian components rather than a histogram.
+In our experiments, MDN consistently underperformed HL-Gauss.
 Note that the error rate reported for MDN is the one observed after fixing numerical instabilities and tuning the number of components.

 A related idea to learning the distribution explicitly is to use data augmentation in the target space as an implicit approach to minimizing divergences to distributions.
-We therefore also compared to directly modifying the labels and gradients, with $\ell_2$-Noise and $\ell_2$-Clipping.
-These model do perform slightly better than Regression for some settings, but do not achieve the same gains as HL-Gaussian.
-The conclusion is that HL-Gaussian's performance cannot be attributed to data augmentation in the targets.
+We therefore also compared to directly modifying the labels and gradients, with $\ell_2+$Noise and $\ell_2+$Clipping.
+These approaches do perform slightly better than regression for some settings but do not achieve the same gains as HL-Gauss.
+The conclusion is that HL-Gauss's performance cannot be attributed to data augmentation in the targets.

 A well-known weakness of the $\ell_2$ loss is its sensitivity to outliers.
-To find if the difference between the performance of the $\ell_2$ loss and HL-Gaussian can be explained by the presence of outliers in the dataset, we can compare HL-Gaussian with the $\ell_1$ loss which is robust to outliers.
-The model trained with $\ell_1$ still underperformed HL-Gaussian on three datasets, which suggests that the gap between the performance of HL-Gaussian and the $\ell_2$ loss is not merely due to the presence of outliers in the dataset.
-Further experiments with other robust losses can provide a clearer conclusion.
+To find if the difference between the performance of the $\ell_2$ loss and HL-Gauss can be explained by the presence of outliers, we can compare HL-Gauss with the $\ell_1$ loss, which is robust to outliers.
+The model trained with $\ell_1$ still underperformed HL-Gauss on three data sets, which suggests that the gap between the performance of HL-Gauss and the $\ell_2$ loss is not merely due to the presence of outliers.